Imran4424/Machine-Learning-Models/README.md

 ### Logistic Regresstion

-Logistic Regression is a supervised machine learning model used for classification tasks....
+Logistic Regression is a supervised machine learning model used for classification tasks...

 ### Support Vector Machine